 A minimum flue draught of 24 Pa is required for nominal heat output.
+As referred to in document J of the Building Regulations, no purpose provided ventilation is normally required for the Pickering stove.
+It is important that any inlet grilles are so positioned that they are not liable to blockage.
 The Appliance must be installed on a floor with an adequate load-bearing capacity.
 If an existing construction doesn't meet the prerequisite, suitable measures (e.g. load distributing plate) shall be taken to achieve it.
-As referred to in document J in the Building Regulations, the Langdale Smoke Control requires a minimum of 1700 sq mm of fixed ventilation.
+It is important that any inlet grilles are so positioned that they are not liable to blockage.